31 Books Set in + About France

 The Vexations by Caitlin Horrocks

-This fictionalized telling of the life of composer Erik Satie flings you into la Belle Époque as Satie composers music and lives in the aftermath of his tragic childhood.
+This fictionalized telling of the life of composer Erik Satie flings you into la Belle Époque as Satie composes music and lives in the aftermath of his tragic childhood.
 But it also tells the story of his siblings and friends and the bohemian Parisian world they inhabited.
 For fans of literary historical fiction.

 All the Light We Cannot See by Anthony Doerr